 Do you want to know how stocks might perform this year?
 A widely followed market theory, the January barometer, claims that as January goes, so goes the year.
-But evidence reveals that’s not always the case; The market gained roughly 11% in 2014, after dropping 4% in January.
-So, does this year’s 3.7% January loss point to a down year for stocks?
+But evidence reveals that’s not always the case.
+In 2015, stocks managed a 1.4% gain, after losing 3.7% in January.
+So, does this year’s 3.4% January loss point to a down year for stocks (as measured by the S&P 500 Index)?

 “Interestingly enough, while an up January is generally bullish for stocks, a down January is not a reliable predictor of a weak year overall,” says Jeffrey Todd, technical analyst with Fidelity.
-“In eleven out of twenty-five weak January years, the stock market actually ended higher, often by a very substantial amount.”
-Indeed, this has happened five times in the last decade alone.
+“Going back to 1950, in twelve out of 26 weak January years, the stock market actually ended higher, often by a very substantial amount.”

 A bullish start is the stronger predictor